weld/weld-testing/junit5/README.md

 This is mainly for usability, as it would be annoying to constantly type additional annotations to mark which parameter should be injected and which should be left alone.

 However, we are aware that this might cause trouble if more extensions are competing for parameter resolution.
-In such case, you can turn on explicit parameter resolution and Weld will only resolve parameters which have at least one `javax.inject.Qualifier` annotation on them.
+In such case, you can turn on explicit parameter resolution and Weld will only resolve parameters which have at least one `jakarta.inject.Qualifier` annotation on them.
 There are two ways to enable it; firstly, you can do it globally, through system property - `org.jboss.weld.junit5.explicitParamInjection=true`
 This property is also available as a constant in our extension class, e.g. you can use `org.jboss.weld.junit5.WeldJunit5Extension.GLOBAL_EXPLICIT_PARAM_INJECTION`.
 Secondly, you can use `@ExplicitParamInjection` on your method, or test class.